-The 2023 Cardinal Foley Symposium will take place on Thursday, MAY 25, in celebration of the 57th World Day of Communications.
+The 2023 Cardinal Foley Symposium will also celebrate the 57th World Day of Communications.

 The THEME was announced on the feast of the Archangels (Michael, Gabriel, and Raphael), patron saints of those who work in radio (September 29).

-The PAPAL MESSAGE will be published on the memorial of St. Francis de Sales, patron saint of writers (January 24).
+The PAPAL MESSAGE was published on the memorial of St. Francis de Sales, patron saint of writers (January 24).